 *If you qualify for meal benefits via programs such as SNAP or McKinney-Vento, you will automatically receive the benefit and do not need to complete an application.
 However, if you no longer qualify for those programs you must complete a Free/Reduced Meal application in order to continue receiving meal benefits.

 The following are frequently asked questions regarding eligibility for these programs.
 We encourage you to review the free and reduced meals application for additional questions about eligibility and to apply for the program.

-Who can get free meals?
+Who can get free or reduced priced meals?

 All children in households receiving benefits from Supplemental Nutrition Assistance Program (SNAP), the Food Distribution Program on Indian Reservations, or, in some States, Temporary Assistance for Needy Families (TANF) can get free meals regardless of your income.

 Children can receive free or reduced priced meals if their household’s gross income is within these limits.